arcSurfer73878/Public-NC-News/README.md

 cypress  // for testing
 ```

-Make sure you've navigated into the folder and install all dependencies using:
+Make sure you've installed all dependencies using:

 ```
 npm install